Azure/azure-sdk-for-js/design/multi-client-and-multi-api-in-modular.md

 ## Design Principals

-1. One Compilation One Package, N Compilations N packages.
+1. N Compilations N packages.
+This means, we respect the package boundaries that are defined by the client.tsp. if there're N client.tsp files, no matter where those N client.tsp files point to, we will generate N packages.
-1. For RLC layer in the Modular, One Client One Service Version
+1. For RLC, One Client One Service Version
+This means, in terms of RLC, we only split into multi-client where there're multi endpoints from one compilation.
+If the multiple sub clients is divided because they are going to have different version evolving strategy, RLC will only honor it when that api version parameter is in the parameterized host.
+Otherwise, it doesn't make any differences to RLC if it's version v1 or version v2.

 ## Multi-Client

-### TypeSpec Multi-Client Scenario Explanation
+### Identify Scenarios

 In this context, client.tsp means the entrance for TypeSpec compilation. @client means the defined sub client.